rrjavadev/code-doodles/ModularMonoliths.md

 And while I wouldn’t completely disagree with those claims, what many teams didn’t immediately realise was the **hidden complexity of distributed systems**.

 Maintaining **dozens (if not hundreds) of microservices** became **operationally expensive**, and developers had to master containerisation (Docker, Kubernetes), CI/CD pipelines, security, and networking – complexities previously abstracted away.

-#### In my experience, **deployability** is the defining difference between monoliths and microservices.

-- Microservices allow **independent deployments**
-- Monoliths must be deployed as **one big unit**—even for small changes

 ### **Challenges with Microservices**